Yes 4x4 for business purposes.

 Re: Pavement parking could be banned in England

-It is in London full stop, this does go back to the day when cars were forcibly pushed back on the road by residents in the 1970s.thingamajig wrote: ↑12 Mar 2020, 16:53 I thought this was already illegal and has been for years.
+thingamajig wrote: 12 Mar 2020, 16:53 I thought this was already illegal and has been for years.

 I never park on the pavement ever.